armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Random Oracles {#rom}

 A random oracle onto an elliptic curve can be instantiated using some general constructions.
-For example, in {{Br01}} was proven a construction for obtaining a random oracle, however it requires a scalar point multiplication which is an expensive operation.
+For example, in {{Br01}} it was proven a construction for obtaining a random oracle, however it requires a scalar point multiplication which turns hashing into an expensive operation.

-A better approach to get uniformity was showed by Farashahi et al. [FFSTV13].
-Such a construction is defined as follows
+A better approach to get uniformity was given by Farashahi et al. [FFSTV13] and is defined as follows

 ~~~
    hash2curveRO(alpha) = f(H0(alpha)) + f(H1(alpha))